 The sound of the alarm cut straight into my head and I quickly opened my eyes.
 I waited for them to adjust to the darkness as I laid there thinking to myself, ‘Where the hell am I?’.
 It had been a long couple of days that included endless hours of bus travel across Bali, on a ferry, then across the Eastern reaches of Java.

 Feeling like I had just shut my eyes, I fumbled around for my phone.
-4am.
-That is when it dawned on me, we were supposed to be woken up at 3:30am by our transport driver, my phone was set only as a backup.
+4 AM.
+That is when it dawned on me, we were supposed to be woken up at 3:30 AM by our transport driver, my phone was set only as a backup.

 We all opted not to change, from the clothes we had slept in, that I will admit are the same clothes we wore the entire day before.
 We threw on some socks, laced up our shoes, grabbed our cameras and ran down three flights of stairs and out into the brisk, dark morning air.

-We were in the remote mountain village of Cemoro Lawang, in the eastern side of Java, Indonesia.
+We were in the remote mountain village of Cemoro Lawang, on the eastern side of Java, Indonesia.
 After traveling for 13 hours overland from Bali the previous day, we had arrived here very late the night before without accommodation.

 You can’t book online, you just have to show up and hope to god there is a room for you.
 You reconcile yourself that just finding one is a good thing, regardless of the actual conditions of the place.

 After securing a room at the last place we looked, we shuffled inside, climbed three flights of stairs and went straight to bed.
-We threw the fact that the bed sheets hadn’t been changed or washed in probably months and the thought of possible bedbugs out of our minds.
+We threw the fact that the bedsheets hadn’t been changed or washed in probably months and the thought of possible bedbugs out of our minds.
 We needed to rest; we were in for an adventure before the sun even rises.

 So why on earth would we subject ourselves to such a travel situation?
 Well, located smack dab next to Cemoro Lawang is the Indonesia wonder of Mount Bromo.
 This site is probably the most visited volcano in all of Indonesia, although the country boasts several that are worth taking the time to visit.